ista-vamos/artifact-rv25/README.md

 apt-get install texlive-latex-base texlive-latex-extra cm-super
 ```

+Plots are generated automatically by `make short` and `make full` commands.
+If you want to re-generate them manually, run `make -C plots`.
+They are stored into the `results` directory inside the directory from where
+you started docker image (or in the `artifact-rv25` if you are not using docker).

 For more information about the experiments, see README.md files inside directories.
 For building the artifact, either using docker or from scratch, see `BUILDING.md`.